shopsys/monorepo-tools/docs/cookbook/adding-new-attribute-to-an-entity.md

     }
     ```
     In the following steps, we will overwrite all services that are responsible
-    for `Product` and `ProductData` instantiation to make them return our extended classes.
+    for `Product` and `ProductData` instantiation to make them take our new attribute into account.

 1. Edit `Shopsys\ShopBundle\Model\Product\ProductDataFactory` - overwrite `create()` and `createFromProduct()` methods.
     *Alternatively you can create an independent class by implementing